 Since the mid-1980s, the Vietnamese economy has been performing very well.
 Thanks to stable prices and increasing wages, private consumption has had a real boost.
 This has created a growing middle-class with a higher demand for imported goods, pushing the economy forward.

 Centre for foreign trade

 The Vietnamese government is actively trying to attract foreign direct investments.
 It has become one of the most free-trade friendly countries in the region, thanks to economic zones and tax incentives for foreign companies with an office in Vietnam.
 The trade-to-GDP ratio is the third highest in the world after Singapore and Hong Kong.
 At the same time, the political leaders make large investments to improve infrastructure, particularly in the transport, telecommunications, and manufacturing industries.
 This makes the market even more attractive for foreign investments.
-But as you can read in the interview below with country manager Björn Savlid, corruption is still an issue in many areas of business.
+But, corruption is still an issue in many areas of business.